-3.3.2.1.
-Completed all professional and academic requirements for Doctor of Optometry from the first year to the fifth year (CMO No. 38, S.2007); and
+- 3.3.2.1.
+Completed all professional and academic requirements for Doctor of Optometry from the Pre-clinical years (first to second year) and Clinical years (third to fifth year as per the new Program of Studies -CMO No. 15, S.2018); and - 3.3.2.2.

-3.3.2.2.
 Completed all the patient requirements during the fifth year.